Guide to finding and moving into accommodation

 • Look at the Public Register of Residential Services for accommodation providers to call and arrange a visit directly with the manager or caretaker.

-Once you’ve found somewhere that interests you, can should call to find out whether there are any rooms available and to find out more about the place.
+Once you’ve found somewhere that interests you, can call to find out whether there are any rooms available and to find out more about the place.

 Questions to ask the manager or caretaker